 Earning a master's degree in international development may qualify individuals for careers as political scientists.
-The U.S. Bureau of Labor Statistics (BLS) notes that available jobs in this field are expected to increase 8% from 2010-2020, which is slower than average.
-The mean salary for political scientists as of May 2012 was $104,600, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) notes that available jobs in this field are expected to decline 2% from 2014-2024.
+The mean salary for political scientists as of May 2014 was $99,0370, according to the BLS.

 Continuing Education Information

 A doctoral degree in international development can greatly enhance a career in a range of fields.
 Doctoral candidates are often interested in careers in research and academics.
 However, a Ph.D. in international development can lead to work overseas in government or with a non-profit organization.